When to See Your Doctor for Severe Sunburn

-When you go to the beach or pool, the first thing you do when you arrive is apply sunscreen so that you don’t deal with a sunburn when you go home at the end of the day.
+When you go to the beach or pool, the first thing you do when you arrive is apply sunscreen so that you don’t deal with severe sunburn when you go home at the end of the day.
 But what about when you’re just out and about, shopping, or getting some exercise?

 Most people don’t think about sunscreen during normal activities, especially on cloudy days, but the truth is that you can get a sunburn at any time that you spend a decent amount of time outdoors.
 Most sunburns can be treated at home, but some severe burns should be addressed by a doctor.